 More than anything, though, these guidelines help to build a conscious spend culture that creates end-to-end compliance.

-Retaining regulatory compliance for nonprofits is no easy feat; as we describe above, there are a multitude of rules to follow and guidelines to understand.
+Retaining regulatory compliance for nonprofits is no easy feat; as we describe above, there are many rules to follow and guidelines to understand.
 Without clear documentation of these guidelines, it becomes tricky for team members to know exactly how to purchase, when, and what to do.

-To find out how Procurify can help your nonprofit spend smarter and remain compliant, watch a demo today.
+To find out how Procurify can help your nonprofit spend smarter and remain compliant, book a demo today.